 Kalbarri to Monkey Mia (400 km – 4.5 hours)

 I’ve heard lots of different opinions about making the trip to Denham / Monkey Mia on a Perth to Exmouth road trip.
 The main consideration is that from the North West Coastal Highway, it’s a 129 km drive to get to Denham and the road seems to stretch on forever.
+If you continue on north afterwards, you’ll have to take the same 129 km road back to the Northwest Highway.

 On the other hand, if you’ve got a few extra days the Shark Bay Heritage area is a nature’s paradise that’s worthy of exploring.
-The highlights are below.

 Billabong Roadhouse